espressif/arduino-esp32/docs/source/tutorials/partition_table.rst

 .. code-block::

     # Name,   Type, SubType, Offset,  Size, Flags
-    nvs,      data, nvs,     0x9000,  20K,
+    nvs,      data, nvs,     36K,     20K,
-    otadata,  data, ota,     ,        8K,
+    otadata,  data, ota,     56K,     8K,
-    app0,     app,  ota_0,   ,        2M,
+    app0,     app,  ota_0,   64K,     2M,
     app1,     app,  ota_1,   ,        2M,
     spiffs,   data, spiffs,  ,        8M,

 This partition will use about 12MB of the 16MB flash.
-The offset will be automatically calculated and the units are in K and M.
+The offset will be automatically calculated after the first application partition and the units are in K and M.

 A alternative is to create the new partition table as a new file in the `tools/partitions <https://github.com/espressif/arduino-esp32/tree/master/tools/partitions>`_ folder and edit the `boards.txt <https://github.com/espressif/arduino-esp32/tree/master/boards.txt>`_ file to add your custom partition table.